William Heinesen

-Andreas William Heinesen (15 January 1900 – 12 March 1991) was a poet, novel writer, short story writer, children's book writer, composer and painter from the Faroe Islands.
+Andreas William Heinesen (15 January 1900 – 12 March 1991) was a poet, writer, composer and painter from the Faroe Islands.

 His writing

 The Faroese capital Tórshavn is always the centre of Heinesen's writing and he is famous for having once called Tórshavn "The Navel of the World".
 His writing focuses on contrasts between darkness and light, between destruction and creativity.
 Then following is the existential struggle of man to take sides.
 This is not always easy, however, and the lines between good and bad are not always clearly defined.

 Heinesen was captivated by the mysterious part of life, calling himself religious in the broadest sense of the word.
 His life could be described as a struggle against defeatism with one oft-quoted aphorism of his is that "life is not despair, and death shall not rule".